boxuk/albot/README.md

 Albot is a small command line tool built as an attempt to help us with our Developement process

+You can find a better version of this documentation here: [http://documentup.com/boxuk/albot](http://documentup.com/boxuk/albot)

 ## Installation

       npm install -g albot